 Cash and cash equivalents consist primarily of highly rated money market funds at a variety of well-known institutions with original maturities of three months or less.
 The original cost of these assets approximates fair value due to their short-term maturity.
-The fair value for our interest rate swaps is based upon inputs corroborated by observable market data with similar tenors, which are considered Level 2 inputs.
 The Company's outstanding term loan held by third-party financial institutions is carried at cost, adjusted for debt issuance costs.
 The Company's term loan is not publicly traded and the carrying amount approximates fair value as the loan accrues interest at a variable rate.
 The carrying value of our borrowings associated with the Revolving Credit Facility approximate its fair value due to the variable rate on such debt.

 We have life insurance policies covering 74 employees with a combined face value of \$54.2 million.
 The policies are invested in several investment vehicles, and the fair value measurement of the cash surrender balance associated with these policies is determined using Level 2 inputs within the fair value hierarchy and will vary with investment performance.
-The cash surrender value of these policies was \$4.3 million as of June 30, 2020 and \$3.9 million as of December 31, 2019.
+The cash surrender value of these policies was \$3.9 million as of March 31, 2020 and December 31, 2019.
 These assets are included in "Other Noncurrent Assets" in our consolidated Balance Sheets.

 We value contingent earn-out obligations using a probability weighted discounted cash flow method.
 This fair value measurement is based on significant unobservable inputs in the market and thus represents a Level 3 measurement within the fair value hierarchy.
 This analysis reflects the contractual terms of the purchase agreements (e.g., minimum and maximum payments, length of earn-out periods, manner of calculating any amounts due, etc.) and utilizes assumptions with regard to future cash flows, probabilities of achieving such future cash flows and a discount rate.
 The contingent earn-out obligations are measured at fair value each reporting period, and changes in estimates of fair value are recognized in earnings.
 Significant unobservable inputs that could impact the fair value measurement include our weighted average cost of capital and the forecasted level of operating income for each earn-out measurement.
-As of June 30, 2020, cash flows were discounted using a weighted average cost of capital ranging from 9.0% - 16.0%.
+As of March 31, 2020, cash flows were discounted using a weighted average cost of capital ranging from 9.5% - 14.0%.